If you really want to increase your organic search visibility, keyword rankings, and traffic, then you have to focus on both good content and SEO.

 One mistake I see people often do with SEO content is not structure the HTML elements the right way.
 What I mean by this is that they don’t use the H2s, H3s, and list elements properly.

-To format your SEO content well, you need to use H2s for the main topic headings on the page and H3s for the sub-topics under each H2 heading.
+As explained in this other guide on how to write an SEO friendly article, to format your SEO content well, you need to use H2s for the main topic headings on the page and H3s for the sub-topics under each H2 heading.
 The order and unordered lists should go under H3 tags.

 If you examine this page on why is SEO content important, you’ll see exactly what I mean.
 I’ve formatted the page in the correct manner for the readers and Google to crawl to maximize the SEO value.